christianparpart/old_flow/README.md

 Constants are all stored in a constant table.

-- integer constants: 64 bite signed
+- integer constants: 64-bit signed
-- string constants: C (null-terminated) string with a pre-computed string length stored also
+- string constants: raw string plus its string length

 ### Opcodes